bodo-ai/PyDough/documentation/dsl.md

 GRAPH(n_jan_2018=COUNT(selected_packages))
 ```

-**Good Example #6**: Counts how many people have don't have a first or last name that starts with A. [See here](functions.md#logical) for more details on the valid/invalid use of logical operations in Python.
+**Good Example #6**: Count how many people have don't have a first or last name that starts with A. [See here](functions.md#logical) for more details on the valid/invalid use of logical operations in Python.

 ```py
 %%pydough